 Travel, as you know has a lot of branches like a visit to beaches, hill stations, forests, deserts, big cities and pilgrimage centers.
 For me, Travel is always a passion.
 I had done a number of pilgrimages to various destinations and recently made one to the famous Kollur Mookambika Temple in Karnataka state.
 My cousin Sandeep, who was on leave from UAE was my companion.

 We started our journey with a divine mission- to meet the "Goddess of Knowledge" (Vidya) better known as "Mookambika".
-We boarded the train from Kozhikode (Calicut), a major city in the state of Kerala.
+We boarded the train from Kozhikode (Calicut).
 The train Chennai-Mangalore Mail left the station at 8.10 am and reached Mangalore Central at 12.25 pm.
-Our next train was "Matsyaganda Express" (No.12620) which will depart at 12.50.
+Our next train was "Matsyaganda Express" (No.12620) which is scheduled to depart at 12.50.
 This train starts from Mangalore Central and goes to Lokamanya Tilak (Mumbai).

 At 12.50 the Super Fast Express started its journey through the Konkan route.
 The journey provides you wonderful scenery like lavish greenery, rivers, ponds, tunnels, hills, and sleepy villages, etc. You may even misunderstand that you are passing through Kerala for the scenery are similar to what we enjoy while traveling in Kerala.
 Even the houses seen along the tracks seem a replica of what we see in Kerala.
 But here it is not as congested as in Kerala.
 We can enjoy nature's beauty at its best while passing through the Konkan area.